boyter/boyter.org/content/posts/sloc-cloc-code.md

 date: 2018-04-06
 ---

-TL/DR
+### It started by wanting to write a code counter that would be faster than cloc.

+**TL/DR**

  - scc is a very fast accurate code counter with complexity calculations and cocomo estimates written in Go
+ - find the source for everything on github https://github.com/boyter/scc/
- - surpisingly walking the file tree can be the bottleneck in your application
+ - surprisingly walking the file tree can be the bottleneck in your application
  - memory maps for reading files is useful if the file you are opening is >= 6 MB in size (at least in WSL)
+ - profiling Go code does not work in the WSL
  - the golden rule of performance tuning is to profile/measure, profile/measure and profile/measure again
  - the best case vs worst case performance for parallel file tree walking is large
  - the default file walker is slow due to calling os.Stat on every node and not running in parallel

-*Note that where command line output is included below I have often cut out empty lines to reduce the size*

-It started by wanting to write a code counter that would be faster than cloc.
+ - I have probably messed up the cocomo estimates calculation but I think it should be correct
+ - the name comes from joining sloccount, cloc and code complexity in a way that sounds like a Guy Ritchie film
+ - the whole thing below is written as I went along so its likely some parts are contradictory

 For those who have never encountered cloc https://github.com/AlDanial/cloc it is what appears to be simple command line tool (it is not simple and has a LOT of functionality!) that iterates through a given directory checking files against a known list of programming languages and then counting the number of code, comment and blank lines.
 For getting an overview of how large a project is and what languages are being used it is incredibly useful.
 I remember first using it early in my career to estimate project sizes.

 Cloc is written in perl and is probably not known for its performance (I don't know of anyone who claimed it to be a shining example of a fast application).
 Running it on a small directory with 6 files on my development machine takes ~1.7 seconds.
-I gave up running it against a larger codebase like the linux kernel but in my case it took long enough to brew a pot of coffee before I hit CTRL+C.
+I gave up running it against a larger code-base like the linux kernel but in my case it took long enough to brew a pot of coffee before I hit CTRL+C.

 It got me thinking, what is fast enough?
 What sort of performance should I aim for?
 I want it to be faster than cloc, but how much faster?

 I would generally argue that performance, like money, isn't everything unless you have none.
 Get it working, make it right, make it fast.
 In that order.

 For some user driven tools performance can be everything.
-Personally ehen I ask a program to do something I want it done now dammit.
-Some users may be prepared to wait a while for a result if they percieve value in it such as calculating your tax, you at least want the illusion that a lot is happening to ensure it is correct.
+Personally when I ask a program to do something I want it done now dammit.
+Some users may be prepared to wait a while for a result if they perceive value in it such as calculating your tax, you at least want the illusion that a lot is happening to ensure it is correct.
 Programming tools tend to fall into the I want it now category.
-You may only run it once every few days, but if its so slow as to produce finger tapping it quickly becomes frustrating, causes the mind to wander and produtivity to go down.
+You may only run it once every few days, but if its so slow as to produce finger tapping it quickly becomes frustrating, causes the mind to wander and productivity to go down.

-It also causes the devloper to start thinking that they could make it run faster if they wanted and they start opening a repository and implementing a new version while waiting.
+It also causes the developer to start thinking that they could make it run faster if they wanted and they start opening a repository and implementing a new version while waiting.
 Apparently waiting for C to compile is why Go became a programming language.
 Performance is also one of the reasons Google became so popular so quickly.

 The other reason Google became popular was accuracy.
 The flip side to performance is that it usually comes at the expense of accuracy.
 Usually it is about trade offs.
 Are you willing to trade speed for accuracy?
 If you don't require any accuracy I promise to make the fastest program you have ever seen.

 So having established through some flimsy "I am a programmer and my tools are special" hand waving I decided I needed to make the fastest possible code counter.
-I want it to push the boundries of the hardare (unlikely) or my own abilities (much more likely).
+I want it to push the boundaries of the hardware (unlikely) or my own abilities (much more likely).
 Oh and I don't want to trade speed for accuracy.
 I want both.

 To make things easier I decided to implement only the basic count that cloc provides and not the fancy SQLite output it provides.
 CSV and JSON output is about as far as I am going to go.
 This scope expanded as I progressed however, as is the habit with personal projects.

-Beating cloc or its plugin sloccount (another code counter application which improves performance and provides COCOMO cost estimations) did not seem like such a high bar.
+Beating cloc or its plug-in sloccount (another code counter application which improves performance and provides COCOMO cost estimations) did not seem like such a high bar.

 However I am not creative enough to be the only person to have had this idea.
 A quick search around and I quickly identified two other projects which have the same goals.
 Great!
-Now I have addtional tools to compare my results against!
+Now I have additional tools to compare my results against!
 However a quick check and ALAS!
 Both are written in Rust and BOTH claim to have excellent performance.

  - Tokei (a great name) https://github.com/Aaronepower/tokei in its own words is a program that allows you to count your code, quickly.
  - Loc https://github.com/cgag/loc claims to count lines of code quickly.
 It also claims to be 100x faster than cloc and ~2-10x faster than tokei, depending on how many files are being counted.